logo image Glasgow Home

 Titan Clydebank

 7 miles west of George Square.
 A 150 feet high cantilever crane built in 1907.
 It was designed to be used in the lifting of heavy equipment, such as engines, during the fitting out of battleships and ocean liners at the John Brown & Company shipyard.
-It is now a major tourist attraction with great views from the top and Bunjee Jumping.
-Getting there .
-Tel: 07538 842 596.
+It is now at times used as a tourist attraction with great views from the top and Bunjee Jumping.
+Check the postcode link for when open and reviews.

 Theme Park